gigacreation/BuildTimestampDisplayForUnity/Assets/BuildTimestampDisplay/README.md

 ## TextMesh Pro?

 Of course, you can also use this package with TextMesh Pro!

-Please check `BuildTimestampDisplayTextMeshPro.cs` that included in `02 - TextMesh Pro` sample (you can import samples from the Package Manager window).
+Please check `BuildTimestampDisplayTextMeshPro.cs` that included in the `02 - TextMesh Pro` sample (you can import samples from the Package Manager window).

 ## Installation